-The Atkins diet is a low-carbohydrate diet, usually recommended for weight loss.
+The Atkins diet is a low carb diet, usually recommended for weight loss.

-Proponents of this diet claim that you can lose weight eating as much protein and fat as you want, as long as you avoid foods high in carbs.
+Proponents of this diet claim that you can lose weight while eating as much protein and fat as you want if you avoid foods high in carbs.

 The Atkins diet is split into 4 different phases: